jusbuckingham/zodia/README.md

 ### As a user
 - Who: Those that want horoscopes.
 - What: Being able to see horoscope info.
-- Why: Because they're interested.add
+- Why: Because they're interested.